brainlife/docs/docs/tutorial/diffusion-preprocessing.md

 This page demonstrates common steps used to preprocess diffusion magnetic resonance imaging (dMRI) data on brainlife.io.
 The goal of this tutorial is to show you how to process diffusion data for successive analyses, including **microstructural region analysis**, **diffusion tractography**, and **structural connectivity**.
 This tutorial will be mostly be using [mrtrix3-preproc](https://brainlife.io/app/5a813e52dc4031003b8b36f9) for diffusion preprocessing and [fsl-dtifit](https://brainlife.io/app/5c1d67383e9c170177733d3f) for microstructral modelling.

-This tutorial will use a combination of skills developed in the [Introduction tutorial](https://brainlife.io/docs/tutorial/introduction-to-brainlife/) and the [Anatomical Preprocessing tutorial](https://brainlife.io/docs/tutorial/introduction-to-brainlife/) you recently completed.
+This tutorial will use a combination of skills developed in the [Introduction tutorial](https://brainlife.io/docs/tutorial/introduction-to-brainlife/) and the [Anatomical Preprocessing tutorial](https://brainlife.io/docs/tutorial/t1w-preprocessing/) you recently completed.
 If you haven't read our introduction to brainlife, or if you're not comfortable staging, processing, archiving, and viewing data on brainlife.io, please go back through that tutorial before beginning this one.

 ### 1. Anatomical preprocessing.

 The first step of diffusion preprocessing often involves processing the anatomical images.
 In order to guarantee that any generalizations regarding location made from the preprocessed diffusion data is anatomically-informed, we must have both of our anatomical (T1w or T2w) images and our diffusion MRI images **aligned**.
 One way we can make this easier for [mrtrix3-preproc](https://brainlife.io/app/5a813e52dc4031003b8b36f9) is by aligning the anatomical images in such a way that center of the brain is centered in the image.
 We refer to this as **ACPC-aligned**, as we are aligning the data to the **anterior commissure-posterior comissure plane**.
-This is the first step in dMRI preprocessing, and is typically done with the [hcp-acpc-alignment](https://brainlife.io/app/5c61c69f14027a01b14adcb3) app.
+This is the first step in dMRI preprocessing, and is typically done with the [HCP ACPC Alignment (T1w)](https://brainlife.io/app/5c61c69f14027a01b14adcb3) app.
 Once we've centered our anatomical image, we can move onto diffusion MRI preprocessing.

 ### 2. Diffusion preprocessing